philip-brohan/Machine-Learning/docs/index.rst

    ML Utilities package <package/ML_Utilities>
    Small Print <credits>

-This document is crown copyright (2019).
-It is published under the terms of the `Open Government Licence <https://www.nationalarchives.gov.uk/doc/open-government-licence/version/2/>`_.
+This document and the data associated with it are crown copyright (2019) and licensed under the terms of the `Open Government Licence <https://www.nationalarchives.gov.uk/doc/open-government-licence/version/2/>`_.
+All code included is licensed under the terms of the `GNU Lesser General Public License <https://www.gnu.org/licenses/lgpl.html>`_.